The Admission Procedure for Warsaw International Studies in Psychology

 - Sworn translation into English or Polish of the above-mentioned documents.
 If you have your documents already issued in English, you do not have to

 - Documents proving English language proficiency.
 The copy of your certificate is a must already for this stage of the admission process.
-Please note that in case you wish to use IELTS certificate, your result has to be at least 6.5 If your language proficiency is too low, it is possible to enroll in a 1-year preparatory English course organized by the University of Warsaw.
+Please note that in case you wish to use IELTS certificate, your result has to be at least 6.5.

 - Proof of payment of the 100 PLN application fee.
 Details upon the payment are on the Admission Offices’ Page